 - Yellowing is a very common cause of marble surfaces losing its shine and color.
 This may happen due to many reasons but the most common reason is oxidation.
 Sometimes coatings that are used may cause yellowing while dirt, grime and wax deposits may also cause it.
 Polishing will ensure to restore as much as possible shine to the stone.

 - Water marks and rings may also appear due to the presence of minerals like magnesium and calcium which are left back after water evaporates.
 A polishing powder may be required to polish the marble surface and get rid of the stains.

 Marble maintenance is very important to ensure its look and luster.
 Regular checks and professional care is required in case of large surface areas like floors.
 Any discoloration, stain or cracks must be immediately identified and right method of restoration and renovation must be considered.

 It is important that marble and limestone must be polished to protect them wear and tear.
-Daily cleaning and polish can be done with materials which are safe to use on the marble or you may also choose to hire professional stone polishing experts.
+Daily Tile and Grout Cleaning and polish can be done with materials which are safe to use on the marble or you may also choose to hire professional stone polishing experts.
 Regular care can maintain the stone in its best form for many years.